Time Conditions and Time Groups in Yeastar VoIP PBX3.0 min read

 You may want to route business calls to different destinations at different time, like working hours, holidays or even lunchtime.
-Time Conditions feature on Yeastar Cloud PBX or S-Series VoIP PBX is the feature to achieve that.
+Time Conditions feature on Yeastar Cloud PBX , S-Series VoIP PBX or P-Series PBX System is the feature to achieve that.

 What is the Time Conditions used for?